flowr-analysis/flowr/wiki/Query API.md

-_This document was generated automatically from '/home/limerent/GitHub/phd/flowr/src/documentation/print-query-wiki.ts' on 2024-09-22, 19:43:07 UTC presenting an overview of flowR's dataflow graph (version: 2.0.25, samples are generated with R version 4.4.1)._
+_This document was generated automatically from '/home/happy-feet/git/phd/flowr-field/flowr/src/documentation/print-query-wiki.ts' on 2024-09-23, 07:20:48 UTC presenting an overview of flowR's query API (version: 2.0.25, using R version 4.4.1)._

 This page briefly summarizes flowR's query API, represented by the executeQueries function in [`./src/queries/query.ts`](https://github.com/flowr-analysis/flowr/tree/main/./src/queries/query.ts).
 Please see the [Interface](https://github.com/flowr-analysis/flowr/wiki//Interface) wiki page for more information on how to access this API (TODO TODO TODO).